bcgov/nr-rec-resources/README.md

 If you need to skip the pre-commit hooks for a specific commit, you can use the `--no-verify` flag.
 Some developers may use this when they are making a commit that they know will fail the pre-commit checks, but they still want to commit the changes.
-This is a perfectly acceptible workflow, though there is a pre-commit check in CI so it may be necessary to run pre-commit on all files before putting a PR up for review if this is skipped.
+This is a perfectly acceptable workflow, though there is a pre-commit check in CI so it may be necessary to run pre-commit on all files before putting a PR up for review if this is skipped.